StefanMunnes/SICSS_2024/sessions/day1_r_git/day1_software.md

 # You can run the following to kill all java processes
 system("taskkill /im java.exe /f", intern=FALSE, ignore.stdout=FALSE)
 ```

+If you manage to start your chrome browser with the above script, RSelenium is installed properly.

 # Installion: **Python Anaconda**